30be/haskell-neural-net/README.md

 ## About

-It trains with on-line learning, processing all examples one-by-one for a five minutes on my pc.
+It trains with on-line learning, processing all examples one-by-one by five minutes on my laptop.

 Main inefficiency is caused by using matrices and vectors as a single linked lists in Haskell.

-As for a C++ developer, it sounds funny, but it works anyway under 200 lines of code, not all of which is even used.
+As for a C++ developer, it sounds funny, but it works anyway.

-Current training gets about 40% success rate, which is better than random...
+Current one-epoch training gets about 40% success rate, which is better than random...

 ## Usage